dvcarter/dev.cghelps/content/index.md

   btn:
         label: "Call 1.800.231.1127"
         link: tel:18002311127

+- name: visit-helps
+  title: VISIT
+  description: You're also welcome to visit one of our Oakland County facilities to talk with us in person.
+  image: /assets/InPerson_White_purple.png
+  btn:
+        label: Find Crisis Center
+        link: "get-help/visit"

 - name: text-helps
   title : TEXT
-  description: If you're not ready to talk, you can use a mobile phone to text with us instead
+  description: If you're not ready to talk, you can use a mobile phone to text with us instead.
+Available from 4pm to 10pm Monday through Friday
   image: /assets/Chate_White_purple.png
   btn:
         label: Text "Hello"